 There's also this free download that I use personally.
 It's called f.lux and it automatically adjusts your monitor's color temperature at nighttime.
 It shifts your monitor to a red tint, which is less disruptive to your sleep pattern.

 f.lux automatically detects your geographic location and will begin adjusting your display to your time zone.
 Note: You can change your location to match your schedule.
-Just click on Settings.
+Just go to Settings to make the change.

 If you need precise colors while you edit photos or do other color-sensitive tasks, you can disable f.lux.
 Or, if you want to watch a movie and have the colors look right, you can put f.lux in Movie Mode.
 This disables f.lux for two and half hours.